skurhse/transcraft/README.md

 # transcraft 🏳️‍⚧️

-A transgender Minecraft server solution built on GitHub Actions, Microsoft Azure and QuiltMC.
+A Minecraft server solution built on GitHub Actions, Microsoft Azure and QuiltMC.

 ## Programs